 Easier to reach Millennials

 Millennials are a key candidate group.
 And if you want to reach them, you need to meet them where they’re at.
 More than three-quarters of Millennials use mobile devices in their job search.
-And 78% prefer phone plans with no calling and unlimited data over a plan with no data and unlimited calling.
+On top of that, 78% prefer phone plans that have no calling but offer unlimited data over plans with no data and unlimited calling.

 “Millennials consider phone calls time-consuming and too invasive,” says Mark Van Zuylekom, general manager ANZ at Esendex Australia.
 “With text messaging, they can respond at a time that suits them best.”
-They can’t answer calls during school or other work hours, so text messaging better fits their schedule.
+Candidates can’t answer calls during school or other work hours, so texting can help fit communication into their busy schedules..

 And though this generation has grown up with both email and text messaging, SMS is prevailing.
 “There’s been a monumental shift away from email,” says Scott Gordon, vice president of talent solution at Vaco.
 “Formalities for quick communication have relaxed greatly — gone is the ‘Dear John/Jane’ formality.”